AdaptableTools/ab-website/src/pages/blog/2020-04-03-no-code-makes-adaptable-even-more-adaptable.md

 title: '''No Code'' makes AdapTable even more... adaptable '
 date: 2020-03-30T09:56:00.000Z
 description: >-
-  A simple wizard guides the DIY version of getting data from one place into the AdapTable world
+  A simple wizard guides the DIY version of delivering your data into the AdapTable world
 featuredpost: true
 featuredimage: /img/nocode-wizjard.png